×

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a major problem in Russia, with a wide range of criminal activities taking place.
 Organized crime is particularly prevalent, with gangs and syndicates operating in many cities.
 Corruption is also widespread, with bribery and extortion commonplace.
-Violent crime is also a concern, with reports of robberies, assaults, and murders occurring regularly," remarked one expat living in Russia.
+Violent crime is also a concern, with reports of robberies, assaults, and murders occurring regularly," commented one expat who made the move to Russia.

 Is there a lot of diversity?
 Are people in Russia accepting of differences?

 "Russia is a diverse country with many different ethnicities, languages, and religions.
 People in Russia are generally accepting of differences, although there are some areas where intolerance and discrimination still exist.
-In recent years, the government has taken steps to promote tolerance and acceptance of diversity, such as introducing anti-discrimination laws and creating initiatives to promote cultural understanding," remarked one expat living in Russia.
+In recent years, the government has taken steps to promote tolerance and acceptance of diversity, such as introducing anti-discrimination laws and creating initiatives to promote cultural understanding," said one expat who made the move to Russia.

 Get Quote